-Her recent papers include “Demand for “Healthy” Products: False Claims and FTC Regulation” in-press at Journal of Marketing Research and “Online Content Pricing: Purchase and Rental Markets,” published in Marketing Science.
+Her recent papers include “Demand for “Healthy” Products: False Claims and FTC Regulation” with Emily Wang in Journal of Marketing Research; “Do “Made in USA” Claims Matter?” with Xinyao Kong in Marketing Science, and “Value of Aggregators” with Selin Akca in Marketing Science.

 Rao holds a PhD in marketing from Stanford University and a MS in transportation engineering from Massachusetts Institute of Technology.
 She earned a Bachelor of Technology in civil engineering from Indian Institute of Technology (IIT), in Madras, India.